ak5793/cacheAPI/README.md

 - PUT: Update specified object
 - DELETE: Deletes specified object

+**Things I would improve**

-Things I would improve: I would improve the modularity of the endpoints such that they are more descriptive.
+I would improve the modularity of the endpoints such that they are more descriptive.
 For example, perhaps creating an object would be done so using a POST to an endpoint /api/randomObjects/create/, etc, while also modularizing the server.js to be more readable.
 I would also include unit tests using a proper framework.